Once the interface of the type class has been defined in the

 are elsewhere defined as equivalence types.

-methods.
-The first way is to define a method by giving the name of
+The first way is to define a method by giving the name of the predicate or

 pred(methodname/arity) is predname func(methodname/arity) is funcname

-The predname or funcname must name a function or predicate of the specified arity whose type, modes, determinism, and purity are at least as permissive as the declared type, modes, determinism, and purity of the class method with the specified methodname and arity, after the types of the arguments in the instance declaration have been substituted in place of the parameters in the type class declaration.
+The predname or funcname must name a predicate or function of the specified arity whose type, modes, determinism, and purity are at least as permissive as the declared type, modes, determinism, and purity of the class method with the specified methodname and arity, after the types of the arguments in the instance declaration have been substituted in place of the parameters in the type class declaration.